-CaLP is a dynamic global network of over 90 organisations engaged in the critical areas of policy, practice and research in humanitarian cash and voucher assistance (CVA) and financial assistance more broadly.
-Collectively, CaLP members deliver the vast majority of humanitarian CVA worldwide.
+The CALP Network is a dynamic global network of over 90 organisations engaged in the critical areas of policy, practice and research in humanitarian cash and voucher assistance (CVA) and financial assistance more broadly.
+Collectively, CALP members deliver the vast majority of humanitarian CVA worldwide.
 CVA now accounts for almost 19% of international humanitarian assistance and is set to increase further.

-What makes CaLP unique is its diversity.
-Members currently include local and international non-governmental organisations, United Nations agencies, the Red Cross/Crescent Movement, donors, specialist social innovation, technology and financial services companies, researchers and academics, and individual practitioners.
+What makes the CALP Network unique is its diversity.
+Members currently include local and international non-governmental organisations, United Nations agencies, the Red Cross/Crescent Movement, donors, specialist social innovation, technology and financial services companies, researchers and academics, and independent experts.

-CaLP is hosted by some of its members and is not a separate legal entity.
-CaLP is governed by a Board of up to 13 individuals drawn from our membership, who guide its strategy and work.
-Currently we have 13 members and the Board functions in line with its Operational Document.
+CALP is hosted by some of its members and is not a separate legal entity.
+The CALP Network is governed by a Board of up to 13 individuals drawn from our membership, who guide its strategy and work.
+All Board positions are voluntary.

 Being a member of the Board means being:

-- Willing and able to work in the best interests of CaLP as a membership organisation rather than representing the individual interests of one agency or one issue
+- Willing and able to work in the best interests of the CALP Network rather than representing individual or agency interests.

-- Willing to attend CaLP online events on an occasional basis
+- Willing to attend CALP Network online events on an occasional basis.

-To apply to join the Board you must be working with an organisation that is currently a member of CaLP or be an individual expert who is a member of CaLP.
+To apply to join the Board you must be working with an organisation that is currently a member of the CALP Network or be an individual expert who is a member of the CALP Network.